MarsicoFL/fbnet/README.md

 It relies on a Bayesian Networks framework and it is particularly well suited to efficiently perform large-size queries against databases of missing individuals.
 It could interact with the main functionallities of other packages for pedigree analysis.
-In particular, 'fbnet' imports the 'Familias' software (Egeland et al. (2000)
+In particular, fbnet can interpret the pedigree formats from 'Familias' software (Egeland et al. (2000)
 \doi{10.1016/S0379-0738(00)00147-X}).
-In addition 'pedtools', a software for creating and manipulating pedigrees and markers, is supported. 'fbnet' allows computing LRs and obtaining genotype probability distributions for query individual, based on the pedigree data.
+In addition 'pedtools', a software for creating and manipulating pedigrees and markers, is supported. fbnet allows computing LRs and obtaining genotype probability distributions for query individual, based on the pedigree data.
 'fbnet' implements the complete GENis functionality, a recently published open-source